-The prohibition on community gatherings meant that contact sessions such as IDP-Budget Mayoral Roadshows to consult local communities on the IDP and the budget remained impossible.
-This would have excluded communities from the budget process if Mogalakwena Local Municipality did not seek alternatives.
-The municipality developed a non-contact public participation strategy that was approved by Municipal Council on the 29th May 2020 centred on the following aspect:
+The prohibition on community gatherings meant that contact sessions such as IDP Representatives Forum meetings and IDP-Budget Mayoral Roadshows to consult local communities on the IDP and the budget remain impossible.
+This will exclude communities from the budget process if Mogalakwena Local Municipality does not seek alternatives.
+The municipality has developed a non-contact public participation strategy that was approved by Municipal Council on the 29th May 2020 centred on the following aspect:

-- The Municipality issue a Notice to inform the public about the tabling of draft 2020/21 IDP/Budget Review being adopted by Council on the 29th May 2020 ito Chapter 4 of the MSA and Section 24 of MFMA; - The notice be placed on the Municipal Website and physically be posted at strategic locations such as malls, taxi ranks in town, peri-urban and rural areas; - Extracts of the plans be shared on municipal face-book page and also be displayed at strategic locations such as malls, taxi ranks in town, peri-urban and rural areas; - Arrange Radio interviews for the Mayor to present the extracts of the IDP/Budget Review documents; - Post the extract of the IDP/Budget Review documents on the national & local newspaper online; - Develop the new Mogalakwena Citizen App to allow residents to submit their inputs on the Draft IDP/Budget Review remotely via cell phone or computer.
+- The Municipality will issue a Notices to inform the public about 2021/22 IDP/Budget Review developments ito Chapter 4 of the MSA and Section 24 of MFMA; - The notice will be placed on the Municipal Website and physically be posted at strategic locations such as malls, taxi ranks in town, peri-urban and rural areas; - Extracts of the plans will be shared on municipal face-book page and also be displayed at strategic locations such as malls, taxi ranks in town, periurban and rural areas: - Arrange Radio interviews for the Mayor to present the extracts of the IDP/Budget Review documents;

+- Post the extract of the IDP/Budget Review documents on the national & local newspaper online; Develop the new Mogalakwena Citizen App to allow residents to submit their inputs on the Draft IDP/Budget Review remotely via cell phone or computer.